How to Sync Outlook Contacts to iPhone

 Sync contacts from Microsoft Exchange account to iPhone

-Make sure that you maintain a Wi-Fi connection, and after some time your Outlook contacts will show in your default iPhone Contacts app.
+Ensure that you maintain a Wi-Fi connection.
+After some time, your Outlook contacts will appear in your default iPhone Contacts app.

-If you like to keep the contacts from your different accounts separate, in the Contacts app, tap "Groups" in the top-left corner of your screen.
-Here you can select the account or accounts that you wish to view the contacts from.
-Ensure that only your Outlook account is ticked, then tap "Done" to show only your Outlook contacts.
+If you like to keep the contacts from different accounts separate, open the Contacts app and tap "Lists" in the top-left corner of your screen.
+Here you can choose the account that you'd like to view the contacts from.
+Select your Outlook/Exchange list to show only your Outlook contacts.

 3. Sync Outlook contacts with iPhone using iTunes